collective/i18ndude/docs/command.rst

     file2

   optional arguments:
     -h, --help          show this help message and exit --wrap              Wrap long lines.
     --no-wrap           Do not wrap long lines.
 This is the default.
     --width NUMBER      Set output page width.
 Default is 79.
+    -i, --ignore-extra  Ignore extra messages: do not add msgids that are not in the original po-file.
+Only update translations for existing msgids.
+    --no-override       Do not override translations, only add missing translations.